Adalgiso Ferraris: Success in England

-In 1936 Mantovani and his band brings to success "A Balalaika" a tango.
+In 1936, Mantovani and his band brought to success "A Balalaika", a tango.

 Another 1930s famous song of Ferraris is the orchestral and piano arrangements for Two Guitars, which is still a hit for touring bands, including the 100 Tagu Ciganyzenekar and the Gypsy Philharmonic Orchestra and others like Zoltan Maga.

 In the late thirties, the Italian singer Dora Menichelli with the famous duo Bormioli-Semprini record, with Parlophon, a few Ferraris songs in Italian, including "la canzone che nome non ha" or the song without a name, currently preserved at the National Museum of audio, Museo dell'Audiovisivo.

-Here is a list of some of his less known songs:
+Here is a list of some of his lesser-known songs: